VijaiAravind/Amazon-sales-project-sql-/README.md

 ## **Data Cleaning**

 I cleaned the dataset by:
--- Removing duplicates**: Duplicates in the customer and order tables were identified and removed.
+- Removing duplicates**: Duplicates in the customer and order tables were identified and removed.
--- Handling missing values**: Null values in critical fields (e.g., customer address, payment status) were either filled with default values or handled using appropriate methods.
+- Handling missing values**: Null values in critical fields (e.g., customer address, payment status) were either filled with default values or handled using appropriate methods.
 ---
 ## **Handling Null Values**

 Null values were handled based on their context:
--- Customer addresses**: Missing addresses were assigned default placeholder values.
+- Customer addresses**: Missing addresses were assigned default placeholder values.
--- Payment statuses**: Orders with null payment statuses were categorized as “Pending.”
+- Payment statuses**: Orders with null payment statuses were categorized as “Pending.”-
--- Shipping information**: Null return dates were left as is, as not all shipments are returned.
+- Shipping information**: Null return dates were left as is, as not all shipments are returned.
 ---
 ## **Objective**